 In September 2013, it was announced that Condé Nast had acquired a stake in Vestiaire Collective, leading a round of funding totalling $20 million, with the participation of venture capital firms Balderton, Ventech and Idinvest Partners.
-Moritz von Laffert, vice-president of Condé Nast International said that Vestiaire Collective’s business had been doubling each year since it was founded in 2009.
+Moritz von Laffert, former vice president of Condé Nast International said that Vestiaire’s business had been doubling each year, and it has raised over $125 million since it was founded in 2009.

 Fabre’s background is in strategy and business development.
 Prior employers have included Vivendi, Microsoft, and Trader Classified Media.
 The executive also has experience in tech start-ups, having run NetClub, before its sale to Match.com.